eytans/TheSy/README.md

 The lemma quality comparison is in "head_to_head.csv" and in "head_to_head-no-cs.csv" where no-cs means no case split was used.
-To create head_to_head comparison you can use the script "frontend/head_to_head.py", but be aware that Hipster may change some function names and it needs adressing.
+To create head_to_head comparison you can use the script "frontend/head_to_head.py", but be aware that Hipster may change some function names and it needs addressing.

 #### Comparison to CVC4 results
-From the root directory:
+From TheSy's root directory (this might be long):
 ```
 python3 -m experiments.cvc4_benchmarks.runner -t 1
 ```